Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Experiments and Results

 \section{Experiments and Results}

 We conduct experiments in both simulation and real-world scenarios to verify the effectiveness of our work.
-The NLP problem for HTO is formulated in CasADi \cite{andersson2019casadi} and solved using Ipopt \cite{biegler2009large}.
-A priori 3D occupancy grid map with a resolution of 0.02m and a predefined reference path are used in simulations and real-world experiments.
-We utilize FAST-LIO2\cite {xu2022fast} for localization by combining LiDAR scans with IMU data.
-The optimization nodes number is set to $n_t=5$ and $n_d$ is determined by the terrain length divided by 0.5m, which ensures real-time planning (computation time within 150ms).
+The NLP problem for HTO is formulated in CasADi \cite{andersson2019casadi} and solved using IPOPT \cite{biegler2009large}.
+A priori 3D occupancy grid map with a resolution of 0.02m and a predefined reference path are used in all experiments.
+We utilize FAST-LIO2\cite {xu2022fast} for localization.
+The optimization nodes number is set to $n_t\!=\!5$ and $n_d$ is determined by the terrain length divided by 0.5m, which facilitates real-time planning (typical computation times are within 150ms, and the problem is updated at a fixed frequency of 5Hz).
+We set the weights in all experiments to $ \left( w_1,w_2,w_3 \right) \!=\!\left( 1,0.3,350 \right)$ and $\mathbf{Q}_s=\mathrm{diag}\left( 1,0.8,0.8 \right)$.
 The reference trajectory is interpolated to 100Hz for execution.
-The fast simulation \cite{pecka2017fast} allows us to conduct simulations of Searcher in Gazebo.
+The fast simulation \cite{pecka2017fast} allows us to conduct real-time simulations of Searcher in Gazebo.
 Fig. \ref{fig:hardware} shows the Searcher platform for real-world experiments.
+Demonstrations of all the experiments are available at \url{https://youtu.be/fL8w1WPwDAU}.